 - Angel investing, on the scale I can afford.
 This includes friends-and-family stuff.

 As you can see, #1-3 are things that are included in my advice process and portfolio, and they do form the core of my portfolio. #4-7 are high-risk hobbyist investor things, which don’t form the core of my portfolio.
 I don’t bet money I can’t afford to lose, and I don’t tell anyone else to.
 (When I can afford to lose the money, I tend to swing for the fences after lining everything else up in my favour.
 This philosophy doesn’t suit everyone.)

 And then there’s estate and legal planning.
 You should talk to your team about that.
-We have a family trust that cost us $3k startup and $1k/year, besides the hassle.
+I have a family trust that cost me $3000 to start up and $1000/year, besides the hassle.
 It’s well worth it for reasons I deemed good and sufficient, which I won’t go into here.